With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

 Shine on Access: A spotlight on accessible information

-Visibility Scotland will be sharing details of our accessibility journey; the issues they identified with their own information materials, the changes they have made and our work to champion accessibility externally.
-Through discussion and breakout rooms participants will have the opportunity to reflect on their own working practices and create a simple action plan for improvement.
+Visibility Scotland shared details of our accessibility journey; the issues they identified with their own information materials, the changes made and their work to champion accessibility externally.
+Through discussion and breakout rooms participants had the opportunity to reflect on their own working practices and create a simple action plan for improvement.

 Led by experience: how community-led models can both empower and deliver

-Tonic Housing will join us to share their community-led approaches used to ensure that the properties, communities and services they provide are what their community actually wants and needs.
+Tonic Housing shared their community-led approaches used to ensure that the properties, communities and services they provide are what their community actually wants and needs.

-Facilitators will highlight key differences to the adult Sight Loss MOT, share early feedback from children and families, and share plans for training and support for organisations wanting to adopt the framework.
+Facilitators highlighted key differences to the adult Sight Loss MOT, share early feedback from children and families, and share plans for training and support for organisations wanting to adopt the framework.

-Delegates attending the session will receive a copy of the Children and Young People’s Sight Loss MOT.
+Delegates attending the session received a copy of the Children and Young People’s Sight Loss MOT.

 How time outdoors can be an invaluable part of our work.
 A place to think, find balance and get new perspectives on what’s happening for us and our teams.